Portugal Birding Tour: Birds, Wine & Culture

 Day 4.
 Birding Cuba, visit to Évora World Heritage Site

 Today we will begin by visiting the special protected area around the village of Cuba.
-This dry grassland habitat is home to some really special species, including Great Bustard, Little Bustard, Black-bellied Sandgrouse, Black-winged Kite, Western Marsh Harrier, Iberian Grey Shrike, Iberian Magpie, Red-legged Partridge, Corn Bunting, and Eurasian Hoopoe.
+This dry grassland habitat is home to some really special species, including Great Bustard, Little Bustard, Black-bellied Sandgrouse, Red-legged Partridge, Black-winged Kite, Western Marsh Harrier, Eurasian Hoopoe, Iberian Grey Shrike, Iberian Magpie, and Corn Bunting.

-Other species of note here include Zitting Cisticola, Red-rumped Swallow, Red Kite, Crested Lark, Thekla’s Lark, Northern Wheatear, Eurasian Blackcap, and Meadow Pipit, while nearby wetlands should give us chances to see Northern Shoveler, Red-crested Pochard, Common Pochard, and White Stork.
+Other species of note here include Red Kite, Red-rumped Swallow, Crested Lark, Thekla’s Lark, Eurasian Blackcap, Zitting Cisticola, Northern Wheatear, and Meadow Pipit, while nearby wetlands should give us chances to see Northern Shoveler, Red-crested Pochard, Common Pochard, and White Stork.

 In the afternoon we will visit the town of Évora, the town is a UNESCO World Heritage Site, designated for its fantastically preserved Roman ruins.
 In the Middle Ages, the town reached its golden age as it became the residence of Portuguese kings.
 We will spend time exploring the town and taking in one of Portugal’s cultural wonders.